California is falling behind in computer science education and there are shocking statistics to prove it.

 "Highly digitalized" jobs are among the highest-paying, fastest growing, and least susceptible to automation.

-Find out about computer science access in your community by clicking on your county, or entering your district or school below.
+Find out about computer science access in your community by using the CS Equity Dashboard.
+Click on your county or enter your district or school below.